 If you want to blog professionally and make money, you will be better equipped to do so if you own your domain.

 Owning Your Domain

-If you decide to buy your own domain you can purchase one from a Domain Registrar (like 1and1.com) that will register your domain name and host it on their server.
-Wordpress and Blogger also offer hosting services for your own domain at a monthly fee.
-After that you can choose and install a content management system.
+If you decide to buy your own domain, you can purchase one from a domain registrar that will register your name and host it on their server.
+After registering your domain, you can choose and install a content management system.

-By choosing to go with your own domain and installing a blogging platform you will end up with a clean URL like this tipsbymom.com.
-Having a clean URL means that you will get better search rankings with Google and more people will find your blog.
 You also have the freedom to host your site where you want—you won't be stuck with just one hosting option.
-This factor can be important as your site grows and you need to scale your business.
+This can be important if your site grows and you need to scale your business.